Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

   mutate(CRECEIVEsqrt = sqrt(CRECEIVE)) -> Sample90to95D
 ```

-## Q-Q Plots for Transformed Variables
+## Q-Q Plots for Transformed Dependent Variable

-The following code chunk displays Quantile-Quantile (Q-Q) plots for the
+The following code chunk creates a Quantile-Quantile (Q-Q) plot for the
-transformed variables to check for suitability to use in multiple
+transformed dependent variable to check for suitability to use in
-regression analysis.
+multiple regression analysis.

 ``` r
 ggplot(Sample90to95D)+